Secure services with TLSEstimated reading time: 5 minutes

-In a production deployment, you’ll have to create a DNS entry so that your users can access the service using the domain name of your choice.
-After doing that, you’ll be able to access your service at:
+In a production deployment, you must create a DNS entry so that users can access the service using the domain name of your choice.
+After creating the DNS entry, you can access your service:

-https-portis the port you’ve configured in the UCP settings.
+https-portis the port you configured in the UCP settings.

-Since we’re using self-sign certificates in this example, client tools like browsers display a warning that the connection is insecure.
+Because this example uses self-sign certificates, client tools like browsers display a warning that the connection is insecure.